kuzminrobin/code_review_notes/cpp_design_bookmarks.md

 Know All the Effects of the Empty Destructor
 -
 Some people were taught to always write the destructor just in case, even if it does nothing (is empty).
+I aslo heard that some compilers and/or static analyzers were complaining if a class had no destructor.

 Starting in C++11 the explicit destructor
 * disables the (implicit, by-compiler) generation of the move operations,